 The Company's 100% owned Corihuarmi Gold Mine ("Corihuarmi") is located approximately 160 kilometres ("km") southeast of Lima, Peru, in the Central Andes at an altitude of almost 5,000 metres ("m").
-The Company acquired the Corihuarmi leases in 2002, and it was brought into production in March 2008.
-There is no hedging in place and all the gold is sold at spot prices.
+The Company acquired the Corihuarmi leases in 2002, and the mine was brought into production in March 2008.
+The Corihuarmi Mine is currently scheduled to cease operations in late-2015, although there is an exploratory drill program underway that is intended to delineate new mineral resources with the goal of extending the mine life.